-Diversity: It is my intent to present material and activities that are respectful of diversity.
-It is also my intent that students from all perspectives and diverse backgrounds be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength, and benefit.
-Your suggestions about how to improve the value of diversity in this course are encouraged and appreciated.
+I intend to present material and activities that are respectful.
+It is also my intent that students from all perspectives and diverse backgrounds be well-served by this course, that students' learning needs be addressed both in and out of class, and that students bring to this class be viewed as a resource, strength, and benefit.
+Your suggestions about how to improve the value of inclusivity in this course are encouraged and appreciated.

-Confidentiality: Upholding confidentiality is a major responsibility of the student.
+• Confidentiality: Upholding confidentiality is a major responsibility of the student.
 Anything discussed during supervision, online in this class, or shared by individual students about themselves is considered confidential.
-Please do not share any information shared to you by other students.
+Please do not share any information shared with you by other students.